 Kuhupi Waurá is a young Amerindian from the Aldeia Pyulaga located in the Parque Indígena do Xingú in Brazil.
 Both his parents live in the Amerindian village, but Kuhupi has a dream which is to become a nurse.
 His plans are to go back to Xingú after he graduates.

 He needs the equivalent of 300 Euros per month in order to pay for accommodation and food in Cárceres (Mato Grosso do Sul, Brazil), where his university is.
-You can help sponsor Kuhupi.
+You can help sponsor him.
 We will keep you informed on how he has been doing at Uni.
 You can also be in direct contact with him.
 All you need to do is to set up a standing order for a monthly bank transfer in Euros to Feigenhain and we will look after the rest.

-Electricity for an accommodation of the indigenous NGO APIWATA
+Support for the indigenous NGO APIWATA

 Back to top